openstack/ironic-specs/specs/kilo/partition-image-support-for-agent-driver.rst

 * Send partition information(root, swap, etc) to the agent ramdisk through image_info.

-* Upon recieving the partition information, agent ramdisk will work on the given os_install disk and copy the partition image in the root partition.
+* Upon receiving the partition information, agent ramdisk will work on the given os_install disk and copy the partition image in the root partition.

 * Agent ramdisk sends back the root_uuid to the agent driver on the